LabMobi/LabEncryptedStorage/README.md

 storage.delete(key1)
 ```

-NOTE: Do not use it directly from UI thread.
+NOTE: Do not use it directly from the UI thread.

-NOTE: If the storage operation fails then `KeyValueStorageException` will be thrown!
+NOTE: If the storage operation fails, then `KeyValueStorageException` will be thrown!

 ## Known Issues and considerations

-### R8 / ProGuard minimization and obfuscation
+### R8 minimisation and obfuscation

-Make sure R8 / ProGuard keeps (at minimum) the original class field names for the DTOs you store using the library.
-Otherwise reading from storage will fail if the names change.
-If you use Gson annotations then keep these also.
+Ensure R8 keeps (at minimum) the original class field names for the DTOs you store using the library.
+Otherwise, reading from storage will fail if the names change.
+If you use Gson annotations, then keep these also.

-You way want to keep the classes fully intact and also keep GSON annotations as follows:
+You may want to keep the classes fully intact and also keep GSON annotations as follows:

 ```properties
 # Keep my DTOs (keeps all classes under ..dto.)